LIBREary/libre-ary/metadata/SCHEMA.md

 Table name: levels
 Fields: INT id, TEXT name, TEXT frequency, TEXT adapters, INT copies

+### Table 3: Entries per resource

+Each copy of a resource will get an entry in this table

+Table name: copies
+Fields: INT copy_id, INT resource_id, TEXT adapter, TEXT locator, TEXT checksum

 Eventually, we will need to work out how we're going to back up the metadata db across different places